tezos-checker/checker/docs/system-parameters.md

 outstanding_with_fees = old_outstanding_kit * (new_burrow_fee_index / old_burrow_fee_index)
 ```

-### Accrual to uniswap
+### Accrual to cfmm
-The accrued burrowing fees are to be given to the uniswap sub-contract.
+The accrued burrowing fees are to be given to the cfmm sub-contract.
 The total amount we easily compute as
 ```
-accrual_to_uniswap = outstanding_with_fees - old_outstanding
+accrual_to_cfmm = outstanding_with_fees - old_outstanding
 ```

 ### `outstanding_kit`